nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 The following steps outline how you can properly edit the `internbuddy.json` file:
 1. Open the `internbuddy.json` file by double-clicking on it.
 If you are prompted to select an application to open the file, you can choose any text editor such as `Notepad`.
-2. Once opened, you will see the JSON data file in a format as shown in Figure 7.
-Referring to Figure 7, each box contains the data for one specific internship entry.
+2. Once opened, you will see the JSON data file in a format as shown in Figure 8.
+Referring to Figure 8, each box contains the data for one specific internship entry.
 3. Within each box, you can see that there are pairings where each pair is made up of a `FIELD` and `VALUE`.
    <p align="center">
     <img src="images/ug-appendix-b-json-example.png" width="550" />
    </p>
-   <p style="text-align: center;">Figure 7: Sample JSON data file</p>
+   <p style="text-align: center;">Figure 8: Sample JSON data file</p>

    <br/>
-    <div style="page-break-after: always;"></div>

 4. To manually change the value of a field, simply replace the text for `VALUE`.
-Figure 8 illustrates an example where we change the value of `STATUS` from `assessment` to `interview` for the internship entry with company name `Google`.
+Figure 9 illustrates an example where we change the value of `STATUS` from `assessment` to `interview` for the internship entry with company name `Google`.
 Once your changes have been made, you can save the file by pressing <button>CTRL</button> + <button>S</button>.
    <br/><br/>
    <div markdown="span" class="alert alert-danger">
-    :warning: **Warning:**  Make sure that you follow the <a href="#prefixes-and-rules-for-fields">rules</a>
+    :warning: **Warning:**  Make sure that you follow the <a href="#prefixes-and-constraints-for-fields">constraints</a>
     when substituting in your own values.
-If the rules are not satisfied, InternBuddy will not be able to read your data in the `internbuddy.json` file and will restart with all your internship data cleared.
+If the constraints are not satisfied, InternBuddy will not be able to read your data in the `internbuddy.json` file and will restart with all your internship data cleared.

     </div>
     <br/>

    ![Editing the JSON File](images/ug-appendix-b-json-change.png)
-    <p style="text-align: center;">Figure 10: Editing the JSON file</p>
+    <p style="text-align: center;">Figure 9: Editing the JSON file</p>

     <br/>
 5. Launch InternBuddy and you will see that your data have been updated accordingly.